 What will the children be learning?

 There are 7 areas of learning covered by the Early Years Foundation Stage (EYFS) Curriculum.
 These are divided into three prime areas and four specific areas.
 The prime areas are:-

 The specific areas are:-

 Children will be given lots of opportunities to develop speaking and listening skills, one to one, in small groups and as a class.
 In a range of situations such as circle time and story- telling, children learn to listen attentively and respond with relevant comments.

 We also encourage our children to be inquisitive and ask and answer questions in response to stories we share.
 They will show understanding of instructions and learn to express themselves clearly and effectively when speaking one to one or in a group.

-Our Autumn Term Topic Plan can be found below:-
+Our current Term’s Topic Plan can be found below:-

 Acorn Class Topic Plan – Summer 2 2018